-Systems analysis.
-So weighty.
-So professional.
-So mysterious.
-Yet nothing can streamline an organized home like a well-crafted set of household systems.
-Today, we focus on laundry and clothing systems.
+Nothing can streamline an organized home like a well-crafted set of household systems, and today, we focus on laundry and clothing systems.
 What do they do?
 How do you develop them?
 What benefits will establishing laundry and clothing systems give to you and your family?

 Does this scenario describe your household's laundry system?

 - It is the morning of a family outing with parent's in-laws.

 - Child appears at breakfast table in stained, torn clothing.